PaddlePaddle/PARL/README.md

 ```

 ### Parameters Management
-A more convenient parameters management is provided in PARL to implement reinforcement learning algorithms more easily.
+A more convenient parameters management is provided in PARL, which will help implement reinforcement learning algorithms more easily.
 See more details in [here](./parl/framework/).

 # Install:
 ### Dependencies